Summer Reading Kick-Off will be Monday, June 9th from 12-3 PM at the Marion Library!

 Los niños en edad preescolar están invitados a hacer manualidades en la biblioteca. ¡Vístase para hacer un desastre porque usaremos pegamento, tijeras, pinturas, papel, marcadores, crayones y mucho más!
 Diseñado para niños de entre 3 y 5 años, pero todos son bienvenidos.

-After-School Adventures (Kindergarten- 5th Grade): Bookmobile Day
+After-School Adventures (Kindergarten- 5th Grade): Pop Art Handprints/Huellas de manos de arte pop

-Wednesday, April 9 at 4pm | Marion Library
+Wednesday, May 7 at 4pm | Marion Library

-After-School Adventures (Kindergarten- 5th Grade): Earth Day
+After-School Adventures (Kindergarten- 5th Grade): Watercolor Science/ Ciencia de la pinturas de agua

-Wednesday, April 23 at 4pm | Marion Library
+Wednesday, May 14 at 4pm | Marion Library

 Please join our CLOSED Facebook page by searching McDowell Library Children Services for updates, videos and more from our Children’s Library!